-In recent years, distributed temperature sensing (DTS) has been widely used for high-resolution temperature measurements in environmental sciences.
-While DTS instruments continue to provide ever-increasing spatial and temporal resolution, there are many cases in which the spatial resolution is yet insufficient to address measurement requirements.
+In recent years, Distributed Temperature Sensing (DTS) has been widely used for high-resolution temperature measurements in environmental sciences.
+While DTS instruments continue to provide ever-increasing spatial and temporal resolution, there

+25 are many cases in which the spatial resolution is yet insufficient to address measurement requirements.
 Fortunately, a fibre optic cable can easily be wrapped to a coil.
 This makes DTS a very suitable technique to obtain dense temperature data along the axis perpendicular to the wrapping.

 DTS employs Raman scattering of a laser in a fibre optic cable to determine the temperature along the cable.
-When scattering, light can have a wavelength decrease towards a temperature sensitive anti-Stokes signal or a wavelength increase towards a relatively temperature insensitive Stokes signal.
-The ratio of the returning Stokes and anti-Stokes signal, as well as the travelling time of the signal up and down the cable, is used to determine the temperature at a certain point in the cable.
+Scattered light in the fibre can have a wavelength decrease towards a temperature sensitive anti-Stokes signal or a wavelength increase time of the signal up and down the cable is used to determine the temperature at a certain point in the cable.
 More background information on DTS and its applications can be found in Selker et al. (2006) and Tyler et al. (2009).